AndersenLab/Report1/README.md

 Andersen Lab - transforming phenotype data

 Instructions are given in transformPhenotypes.Rmd,
-R functions necessary for generation of report in TransFormPhenotypesFunction.R.
+R functions necessary for generation of report in TransformPhenotypesFunction.R.

 phenodf.txt and paris_phenodf.Rdata contain test data.